-This is why I don’t always create my own recipes: there are so many fantastic recipes in the world, a huge part of the cooking struggle is finding a great one in the plethora of the average.
-We don’t all need to reinvent the wheel.
-We just need to bring awareness to the greatness that already exists and is buried under the 10,000 search results for double chocolate cookies.
+There are so many fantastic recipes in the world, a huge part of the cooking struggle is finding a great one in the plethora of the average.

-These salted double dark chocolate cookies have been earmarked for a while, and they’re so good I’m upset I didn’t get to them sooner.
-The cookies have a deep, dark, rich flavor (especially if you use the best cocoa powder in the world) and chunks of bitter chocolate scattered throughout the chewy cookie.
+And these salted double dark chocolate cookies are so good, I’m upset I didn’t get to them sooner.
+The cookies have a deep, dark, addictively rich flavor (especially if you use the best cocoa powder in the world).

 - I use the 72% cacao dark chocolate “pound plus bar” from Trader Joe’s, but any good dark chocolate will work great.

-- if choosing to rest the dough overnight, I recommend pre-scooping and chilling it on the baking sheet.
+- if you chose to rest the dough overnight, I recommend pre-scooping and chilling it on the baking sheet.
 It’s not fun to hack out scoops of rock hard cookie dough, and warming it up defeats half the purpose of chilling it overnight.

-- if baking these cookies the day of, pop the baking sheet (with the scooped dough) into the freezer for 15 minutes before baking.
+- if you bake these cookies the day of, make sure to pop the baking sheet of scooped dough into the freezer for 15 minutes before baking.

 - I make these cookies in all sizes, but prefer the 3 1/2 tbsp size (using scoop size 16), which yields about 14 cookies.